 The Vanguard FTSE Pacific ETF (VPL) invests 0.67% of its holdings in Canon.
-VPL tracks the FTSE Developed Asia-Pacific Index, a market-cap-weighted index of securities in the developed markets of the Pacific region.
-The YTD price movement of VPL was -7.8% as of February 22, 2016.
+VPL tracks the FTSE Developed Asia Pacific Index, a market-cap-weighted index of securities in the developed markets of the Pacific region.
+The YTD price movement of VPL was -2.4% on June 13, 2016.

-The market caps of Canon’s closest competitors are as follows:
+The market caps of Canon’s competitors are as follows:

 Moody’s Investors Service has downgraded Canon’s issuer rating from Aa1 to Aa3.
 Moody’s has given Canon a “stable” rating outlook.

 Canon’s performance in fiscal 1Q16

 Canon (CAJ) reported fiscal 1Q16 net sales of 797.2 billion yen, a decline of 7.0% compared to net sales of 857.4 billion yen in fiscal 1Q15.
 Sales of office and imaging system units fell by 14.1% and 10.6%, respectively.
 Industry and other sales rose by 45.8% in fiscal 1Q16 compared to fiscal 1Q15.

 Its net income and EPS (earnings per share) fell to 28.0 billion yen and 25.6 yen, respectively, in fiscal 1Q16, compared to 33.9 billion yen and 31.1 yen, respectively, in fiscal 1Q15.